nemfoundation/symbol-testnet-bootstrap/README.md

 4) Delete your image cache by running "docker system prune -a"  (confirm "y" if prompted)
 ```

+:information_source: If you were running a previous 0.9.3.x version and want to update you simply can fetch the latest tagged release you want to use, then stop/start your services and the latest should be picked up.
+NOTE: its safest to use the `-b` flag with docker on an update restart to ensure the latest is executed inside the container.

 :information_source: Over time as you upgrade to new versions old versions can take up space on disk.
 If you run into disk issues b/c of this you can delete all old versions by running `docker system prune -a` which will ask you to confirm `y/n`.
 NOTE: this will delete all cached docker images so if you are doing any development with other images it will delete those as well and you will have to re-download

 ## Environment requirements